 Expressing any concerns or questions with the student support specialist and the instructor will be very beneficial in determining the status and pace needed to complete the course on time.

 Helpful hint: begin the course on or soon after the start date approaches instead of waiting a few weeks.
 This will help in making an early assessment of whether there are any questions or concerns that are needed to communicate and get resolved.
 The earlier students tell us, the sooner we can help.

-As the Student Support Team, student success is our priority.
+Student success is our priority

 Remember, success is the sum of small efforts repeated day in and day out!